 See me on Youtube

-I have dug up very little about the Domestic Sewing Machine Company but I will let you know what I do and hope that some keen collector will improve on this information.
+I have dug up a little about the Domestic Sewing Machine Company and I will let you know what I have and hope that some keen collector will improve on this information.

 Adverts around 1913 boasted that the Domestic Sewing Machine Company was first established in 1861.
 The business was not called the Domestic Sewing Machine Company for a few years as it was mainly making parts for sewing machines like Grover & Baker rather than complete machines.